RivotX/Telegram-Bot/README.md

 ## Running the Bot

 To run the bot, use the command `npm start` in your terminal.
-This will start the bot, and it will begin listening for commands. you will need to create a .env file and provide your Telegram, WeatherApi and OpenAI api keys
+This will start the bot, and it will begin listening for commands.
+You will need to create a .env file and provide your Telegram, WeatherApi, and OpenAI API keys, as well as install some dependencies.

 ## Using the Bot